Thursday, February 28, 2013

 Tuesday, February 19, 2013

-In the spring of 2008, I set my foot in the “classroom” for the last time as a teacher.
-Giving up teaching to run the cookie shop was also a death to me; it makes it even harder to possibly move the shop.
-I have given up so much for the shop.
+I set foot in the gym for the last time as a P.E. teacher in the spring of 2008.
+I’ve given up so much for my shop.
+Quitting teaching to run the cookie shop has also been like a death.
+It makes it harder to think about moving the shop.

-So, here I am with my Isaac to sacrifice.
-If it is necessary for me to sacrifice my shop to help someone reading this book, I will do it.
-I would just love for the Lord to bring the business we need to the shop so we can stay.
+I am here with my Isaac to sacrifice.
+I will sacrifice the shop to help someone reading this book if necessary.
+I would love the Lord to bring the business needed for the shop to stay open.
 It will take a miracle, but I believe in a God who does miracles, and He does them well.

 U What “Isaac” may you need to sacrifice?
 U